Sphere free energy of scalar field theories with cubic interactions: Details of long-range model calculations

 Because $3s-d=2\varepsilon$, the integral $I$ has a $1/\varepsilon$ pole:

 From this divergence, we can directly find the leading-order beta functions \eqref{eq:betagNL}.
 The free energy \eqref{eq:FreeEnergyNLcubic} involves the diagrams

-where the $t$ coefficients are given by \eqref{eq:tcoefs}. $G_4^{(1)}$ (corresponding to the diagram $ $) is of order $\varepsilon$ in odd dimensions and is finite in even dimensions,\footnote{The finiteness of this diagram is closely related to the non-renormalization property of $\phi$ and $\sigma$.} e.g.
+where the $t$ coefficients are given by \eqref{eq:tcoefs}. $G_4^{(1)}$ (corresponding to the diagram $ $) is of order $\varepsilon$ in odd dimensions and is $\mathcal{O}(1)$ in even dimensions,\footnote{The finiteness of this diagram is closely related to the non-renormalization property of $\phi$ and $\sigma$ in the long-range model.} e.g.